Fall 2023 / Spring & Summer 2024

 The Lenovo ThinkPad Yoga has always impressed the Speed IT Group.
 Our staff still prefer the ThinkPad Yoga over other tablets, mostly because of the sturdiness of the construction and innovative physical design despite it being slightly bulky and heavier.
 This newest X13 model feels smaller and lighter than ever and yet packs all of the power of it’s 13 inch predecessor.

 This series of 2-in-1 devices is solidly built with two strong hinges connecting the screen to the backlit keyboard.
 The 13.3 inch screen is bright and adjusts for any desired viewing angle.
 In an interesting design, the keyboard rotates 360 degrees under the screen to form the bottom of the tablet.
 The tablet can also can be set up so the keyboard serves as a stand for easy viewing of movies or for showing presentations.
 Of course, this means the keyboard is always attached to the unit, which makes it a little heavier when used solely in tablet mode.

-The ThinkPad Yoga X390 does well on our SolidWorks benchmark testing.
+The ThinkPad Yoga X13 does well on our SolidWorks benchmark testing.

 Note: The Yoga comes in several versions.
-The “ThinkPad” designation indicates a business class model rather than a consumer mode.
+The “ThinkPad” designation indicates a business class model rather than a consumer model.
 Some versions of the unit do not have pens; Buyers should take care to purchase ThinkPad versions of the Yoga with Pen.

 Evaluation Model: Lenovo ThinkPad Yoga L13 3rd Gen

 Lenovo’s ThinkPad L series is a lower cost option that uses less expensive components and removes some of the features found on the X series.
 The tablet is thicker than the X series and tends to weigh a bit more.
 As with the X series Yoga, it does use the 2 hinge system to fold in to tablet mode.